AliceOrlandini/University/Magistrale/Large Scale Databases/Presentation Speach.md

 # Slide 8

 We chose to implement a responsive web application.
-To achieve this, we decided to use Angular JS and a framework called TailwindCSS.
+To achieve this, we decided to use two frameworks: Angular JS that is a Javascript Framework TailwindCSS that is a CSS Framework.